0xaswanth/PRODIGY_CS_01/README.md

-# PRODIGY_CS_01
-Cyber Security Internship Task for Prodigy InfoTech

 Caesar Cipher Program - Prodigy InfoTech Internship Task 1 Objective
 This Python program implements the Caesar Cipher algorithm, which allows users to encrypt and decrypt text using a shift value.
-The program supports both encryption and decryption operations, and users can provide their own message and shift value for the process.
+The program provides a simple menu interface where users can select between encryption and decryption.

 Technologies Used
 Python 3.x

-OOP (Object-Oriented Programming)
+Object-Oriented Programming (OOP)

 Features
-Encryption: The program takes a message and a shift value to encrypt the text.
+Encryption: Encrypts a message by shifting the letters by a user-defined value.

-Decryption: Users can also decrypt an encrypted message by providing the correct shift value.
+Decryption: Decrypts an encrypted message using the correct shift value.

-Menu Interface: The program offers a simple text-based menu to select between encryption, decryption, or exiting the program.
+Menu-driven Interface: A simple text-based menu for selecting encryption, decryption, or exiting the program.

 Instructions
 Clone this repository to your local machine.

-Run the caesar_cipher.py file using Python 3.x.
+Run the Python script using Python 3.x.

-You will be presented with a menu where you can choose to Encrypt, Decrypt, or Exit.
+The program will present a menu with options to either Encrypt, Decrypt, or Exit.

-Enter the message you want to encrypt or decrypt.
+Enter the message and shift value as prompted to see the encrypted or decrypted result.

-Input the shift value (an integer).

-The program will output the encrypted or decrypted message based on your choice.

 How to Run
 To run the program, follow these steps: